bkj/wit/README.md

 Algorithms for string classification and string embeddings using 'weak' supervision, with eventual application to 'schema alignment'.

+### Method Overview

+For schema alignment, basic idea is to:

+   - learn an embedding of strings into dense N-dimensional vector representations s.t. instances of the same variable are closer than instances of other variables (recurrent neural networks)
+   - align variables whose embedded distributions are "close" (solve assignment problem)

 ### Requirements

 `Keras` fork from `https://github.com/bkj/keras`, which contains custom objective functions and regularizers